DENNIS-visb/Walmart_Sales_Analysis/README.md

 The dataset used for this analysis includes the following key variables:

-Dates: The time period for sales data.
+**Dates**: The time period for sales data.

-Store: The store number for which sales data is recorded.
+**Store**: The store number for which sales data is recorded.

-Weekly_Sales: The total sales recorded at each store for the given week.
+**Weekly_Sales**: The total sales recorded at each store for the given week.

-Fuel_Price: The average fuel price in the store’s region.
+**Fuel_Price**: The average fuel price in the store’s region.

+**Holiday_Flag**: The occurrence of a holiday in the given week.

-Temperature: The average temperature in the store’s region.
+**Temperature**: The average temperature in the store’s region.

-CPI (Consumer Price Index): A measure of price levels for consumer goods and services.
+**CPI (Consumer Price Index)**: A measure of price levels for consumer goods and services.

-Unemployment: The unemployment rate in the store’s region.
+**Unemployment**: The unemployment rate in the store’s region.

 ## Objectives

-Understand Sales Trends: Analyze the overall trend in Walmart’s weekly sales.
+**Understand Sales Trends**: Analyze the overall trend in Walmart’s weekly sales.

-Examine Correlation with Economic Factors: Identify how sales are impacted by fuel prices, CPI, temperature, and unemployment.
+**Examine Correlation with Economic Factors**: Identify how sales are impacted by fuel prices, CPI, temperature, and unemployment.

-Store-Specific Analysis: Compare how different stores perform under varying economic conditions.
+**Store-Specific Analysis**: Compare how different stores perform under varying economic conditions.

-Time-Series Analysis: Evaluate seasonal trends and recurring patterns in sales.
+**Time-Series Analysis**: Evaluate seasonal trends and recurring patterns in sales.